Loan to California shooter puts online lenders under the spotlight

-NEW YORK (Reuters) - Prosper Marketplace’s $28,500 loan to the husband of the couple that killed 14 people in California last week risks drawing regulatory scrutiny of the online lending industry’s “fast and easy” business model.
+NEW YORK, Dec 8 (Reuters) - Prosper Marketplace’s $28,500 loan to the husband of the couple that killed 14 people in California last week risks drawing regulatory scrutiny of the online lending industry’s “fast and easy” business model.

 Online lenders such as privately held Prosper and market leader Lending Club Corp are part of a small, but fast-growing industry.
 They advertise quick, unsecured loans to potential borrowers, giving approval in minutes and money within days.